magnusdk/spekk/README.md

 )
 ```

-This is actually valid `spekk` code. `compose` wraps each function in the previous step with a transformation, so starting with `specced_f`, `ForAll("y-values")` transforms it into a function that automatically runs it for all the `"y-values"` (defined by a spec as shown below). `ForAll("x-values")` then takes the result of the function transformation and transforms it again to run for all the `"x-values"`.
+This is valid `spekk` code. `compose` wraps each function in the previous step with a transformation, so starting with `specced_f`, `ForAll("y-values")` transforms it into a function that automatically runs it for all the `"y-values"` (defined by a spec as shown below). `ForAll("x-values")` then takes the result of the function transformation and transforms it again to run for all the `"x-values"`.

 Let's create some example data and define the corresponding spec: